kazurayam/ks_parallel_testsuitecollection_can_hurt/README.md

 ## Environment

-I used Katalon Studio v9.0.0 on Mac, Chrome v122, manually upgraded ChromeDriver to the appropriate version.
+I used Chrome v122, Katalon Studio v9.0.0 with appropriate version of ChromeDriver manually upgraded.

 I set the SmartWait ON.